chris-short/devopsish.com/content/archive/319/index.md

 title: "DevOps'ish 319: An NTP server time-traveled to 2006, an OpenAI model broke into Hugging Face, and more"
 ---

+{{< subscribe >}}

 [**NTP server that traveled back in time caused massive Aussie mobile outage**](https://www.theregister.com/networks/2026/07/17/ntp-server-that-traveled-back-in-time-caused-massive-aussie-mobile-outage/5274059) (4 minute read)

 A Telstra NTP server reset its clock to 2006 during maintenance and cheerfully broadcast the wrong time across the network, knocking out service and failing emergency calls.
-Root cause was an undocumented design change that left the GPS card misbehaving on restart, plus a software update Telstra knew about but never applied.
-Time is still the hardest problem in distributed systems, and this is your weekly reminder to monitor your clocks.
+The root cause was an undocumented design change that left the GPS card misbehaving on restart, plus a software update Telstra knew about but never applied.
+Time is still the hardest problem in distributed systems, and this is your weekly reminder to keep your clocks in sync.

 [**DoorDash Uses Envoy and Valkey for a 1.5M RPS Proxy Cache with 99.99999% Availability**](https://www.infoq.com/news/2026/07/doordash-entity-cache-proxy/) (3 minute read)